 - Using an intravenous (IV) tube to administer medication into the vein using a needle.

 - A capsule or pill that is swallowed or administered orally.

-Following are the types of medicated therapies used to treat laryngeal and hypopharyngeal cancer:
+These are some among the types of medicated therapies to treat laryngeal and hypopharyngeal cancer:

 - Targeted therapy

 A patient may receive one of these, or sometimes a combination of all these therapies simultaneously.
-Systemic therapies can also be given as part of the overall treatment plan, including surgery or radiation.
-These therapies can also be given as first-line treatment when a surgical procedure is impossible.
+Systemic therapies can also be a part of the overall treatment plan, including surgery or radiation.
+These therapies can also be a first-line treatment when a surgical procedure is impossible.

-Immunotherapy, also known as biologic therapy, is a cancer treatment that boosts the body’s natural defences.
+Immunotherapy, also known as biologic therapy, is a cancer treatment that boosts the body’s natural defenses.
 It improves, targets, or restores immune system function by using materials created by the body or laboratory.
-Nivolumab (Opdivo) and pembrolizumab (Keytruda) are two immunotherapy medicines licenced to treat individuals with recurrent or metastatic squamous cell carcinoma.
+Nivolumab (Opdivo) and pembrolizumab (Keytruda) are two immunotherapy medicines licensed to treat individuals with recurrent or metastatic squamous cell carcinoma.
 Clinical studies may also use immunotherapy in conjunction with chemotherapy and radiation therapy.
 Various forms of immunotherapy can have a variety of adverse effects.
-Skin rashes, flu-like symptoms, diarrhoea, and weight fluctuations are common adverse effects.
-Consult your doctor about any potential adverse effects from the immunotherapy you’ve been prescribed.
+Skin rashes, flu-like symptoms, diarrhea, and weight fluctuations are common adverse effects.
+Consult your doctor in case of any potential adverse effects from the immunotherapy.